 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a base cover

-- b battery

-- c hard drive

-- d Removing the WLAN card
+- b Removing the WLAN card

-- e Removing the WWAN card
+- c Removing the WWAN card

-- f display assembly
+- d display assembly

-- g display hinge cover

-- 3 Using a plastic scribe, gently open the bezel by prying from the outer edge of the top side of the display bezel [1], and then continue throughout the system [2].
-Lift the bezel away from the system.
+- Using a plastic scribe, gently open the bezel by prying from the outer edge of the top side of the display bezel [1], and then continue prying the outer edges throughout the system.
+Lift the bezel away from the system [2].